Not all mortgage pre-approvals are created equal

 If you weren't asked to provide documents to verify your income and down payment source, then you are not pre-approved.
 Full stop.
 Documents requested may include T-slips, paystubs, a job letter, bank account statements, property tax statements, and more.
 These are the same documents that will be necessary for a final mortgage approval on a property.
 Every lender requires them.

-Contact Karri Direct or Schedule a Call
+Contact Karri or Schedule a Call

 Mobile: 403-382-7335